 As mentioned however in Section 1.6, this Habitats Assessment Report does not form the final step in the process.
 The consultation programme on the draft RBMP/POMs will also provide an opportunity for statutory bodies and stakeholders to comment on the findings of this report.
 The development of the consultation programmes for the Draft RBMP/POMs, the SEA Environmental Report and the Habitats assessment report are currently underway.
-Please see the NIEA website (www.ni-environment.gov.uk/wfd) and the NBIRBD Project website (www.nbirbd.com) for details of these which will be posted as they become available.
-Submissions/observations should be forwarded to NIEA/the NBIRBD Project at the details outlined in section 1.6.
-Following consultation, the comments received will be considered and a revised RBMP, SEA statement and Habitats Report, will be completed.
+Please see the SWRBD Project website (www.swrbd.ie) for details of these which will be posted as they become available.
+Submissions/observations should be forwarded to the SWRBD Project at the details outlined in section 1.6.
+Following consultation, the comments received will be considered and a revised RBMP, SEA statement and Habitats Assessment Report, will be completed.